One of the main signs of cerebral palsy in an infant is when brain damage occurs in the child’s brain during pregnancy or shortly after.

 Unable to stand up, rock back and forth, or bounce on their legs.

-Usually, by 9 months old, babies are able to stand up independently, bounce, or rock back and forth.
+Usually, by nine months old, babies can stand up independently, bounce, or rock back and forth.

 10. Walking issues.